-Swipe the right-hand edge of the screen inwards and tap Search, type the name of the app you would like to open using the pop-up keyboard.
+Move your cursor to the upper right-hand corner of the screen and click Search, type the name of the app you would like to open using the pop-up keyboard.
 Alternatively, open All apps and scroll to 'Windows Accessories' to see the list of legacy programs.